Here at MoneyPantry, we’re always looking for money saving/making hacks that we can share with you.

 Don’t have time to keep an eye on Amazon price drops so you can get the price difference refund if it drops within 7 days?
-Use the free Paribus app.
+Use the free Capital One Shopping app (formerly Paribus).
 It automatically does this for you.

 46. Learn for free

 You can use your library card to access materials from many paid learning websites for free.
 For example, a Lynda subscription starts at $19.99 a month.
 With your library card you can access Lynda and its catalog of educational videos and resources for free.

 47. Get bigger discounts with this simple trick

 Found a special promo code or discount code like “CODE 10” that gives you 10% discount?
 Take a second and try a few generic codes first to see if you can get a bigger discount.
 In this case, something like “CODE 20” or “CODE 25”.
 A lot of people don’t realize that some of these codes are valid all year round.
 They just get advertised at certain times like holidays.